Dr HANX Dispatch: Recurrent Thrush

-Roughly 5% of women and people with vaginas have problems with recurring vaginal thrush.
 It's usually thought to be caused by a host of factors or incomplete eradication of the yeast infection after the initial infection.
 However, some of us will have factors that predispose us to having recurrent thrush.
+These include:

 - High blood sugar due to uncontrolled diabetes

 - A poor immune system (this can be down to many possible reasons)

 - Over use of products in the vagina, including perfumed soaps and douching.
 We can’t say this enough - down with douches!
 (That includes you, exes... 👋)